Addisu-Amare/deep_learning_project/README.md

 ![Discriminator and Generator Loss](descriminator_and_generator_loss.PNG)

-This image shows the loss curves for both the discriminator and generator during the training process of the GAN model.
-The x-axis represents the training steps, while the y-axis shows the loss values.
-The blue line represents the discriminator loss, and the orange line represents the generator loss.
+This image shows the loss  for both the discriminator and generator during the training process of the GAN model.

-The loss curves provide insights into the training progress and the balance between the discriminator and generator.
-Ideally, the discriminator and generator losses should converge to a stable point, indicating that the model has reached an equilibrium.

 ## 2. `image_by_gan.PNG`